 Northside Presbyterian Church was formed in 1979 and we moved into our current building in 1981.
 We are a local congregation of the Presbyterian Church in America.
 We believe there is One True God who exists in three Persons (Father, Son, and Holy Spirit).
 We believe the Bible is the Word of God (inspired and inerrant) and that one is saved through faith in Jesus Christ.
 We also believe that the local church is the ordinary place in which the Holy Spirit applies the benefits of salvation purchased for us by Christ at the cross, and all of this is according to the perfect will of of God the Father.
 For a fuller explanation of what we believe, please read here.

-We want to know Jesus Christ personally and to make Him known so all can be changed by Him.
+We want to know Jesus Christ and make Him known

 Philippians 3:10, "that I may know [Christ] and the power of his resurrection"